Fujifilm X-M1 vs Sony A5000

 - More modern: Was introduced somewhat (6 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the A5000 is the clear winner of the contest (10 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A5000 is the clear winner of the contest (11 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the X-M1 or the A5000 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.